-Run of the River is pleased to provide for our guests with brochures, maps and difficulty levels of nearby trails, as well as our recommendations for your interests.
+Run of the River is pleased to provide our guests with brochures and maps that include difficulty levels, as well as our hike recommendations for your skill level and interests.

 The unexpected DOES happen, even to the MOST experienced of hikers.
-Always start with appropriate footwear-boots or shoes designed for hiking.
+Always pack appropriate footwear-boots or shoes designed for hiking.

 Navigation – Map/s or GPS.
 Cell phones seldom work in steep canyons.
 Do not rely on them for navigation.